 Have an Attorney Evaluate Your Asbestos Claim

-If you're concerned about potential exposure to asbestos, or if you or a loved one suffer from asbestosis, mesothelioma, or another medical condition associated with asbestos exposure, you should take action to protect your legal rights.
-A great first step is to get a claim evaluation from an attorney experienced with asbestos-related matters.
+If you're concerned about potential asbestos exposure, or if you or a loved one have asbestosis, mesothelioma, or another medical condition associated with asbestos exposure, you should take action to protect your legal rights.
+A significant first step is to get a claim evaluation from an attorney experienced with asbestos-related matters.

 Contact a qualified product liability attorney to make sure your rights are protected.